libesz/libesz.github.io/_posts/2010-01-08-bicolor-led-matrix-with-atmega8.md

 I made a video of the prototype:

-<object classid="clsid:d27cdb6e-ae6d-11cf-96b8-444553540000" width="425" height="350" codebase="http://download.macromedia.com/pub/shockwave/cabs/flash/swflash.cab#version=6,0,40,0"><param name="src" value="http://www.youtube.com/v/yOodRXKPx60">
+{% include youtube-player.html id="yOodRXKPx60" %}
-<embed type="application/x-shockwave-flash" width="425" height="350" src="http://www.youtube.com/v/yOodRXKPx60"></embed></object>So thats all for today, I know it is a very basic implementation.
+So thats all for today, I know it is a very basic implementation.
 My plan is to write some low level function to manipulate the content of the frame, then it will able to draw custom things what comes at runtime (process some audio input with fft like in Winamp or little 'video games', etc.)

 Here is the code: [led\_matrix.zip]({{ site.baseurl }}/assets/downloads/led_matrix.zip)